vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    kubectl delete crd <CRD name>
    ```

-11. Delete the namespace in which the addon has been installed.
+11. Delete the namespace in which the add-on has been installed.

    ```bash
    kubectl delete ns $NAMESPACE